bhisaac/5eFP/5eFP-SRD.md

 You can use your action to administer first aid to an unconscious creature and attempt to stabilize it, which requires a successful DC 10 WIS check.

 A stable creature doesn’t make death saving throws, even though it might still be at MAX Wounds, but it does remain unconscious.
-The creature stops being stable, and must start making death saving throws again, if it takes any damage.
-A stable creature that isn’t healed receives 1 point of healing at the end of the encounter and discards the unconscious condition.
+The creature stops being stable and must start making death saving throws again if it takes any damage.
+At the end of the encounter, a stable creature that isn’t healed stabilizes, discarding 1 wound and the unconscious condition.

 ### Monsters and Death